For information on the Vatican, check out www.vatican.va.

 Another helpful site is www.rome.info.

 Information, maps, and the Roma Pass are available at 11 Tourist Information Points maintained by Roma Capitale around the city.
 Bizarrely, each kiosk keeps its own hours and none are exactly the same.
-But you can reliable find them open after 9:30am and at least until 6pm (some stay open later).
+But you can reliably find them open after 9:30am and at least until 6pm (some stay open later).
 The one at Termini (daily 8am–6:45pm), located in Building F next to platform 24, often has a long line; if you’re staying near other offices listed here, skip it.
 See the Turismo Roma website for the locations of additional information points.

 Roma & Omnia Passes